Nadja-K/Masterthesis-Classifiers/examples/finetuned_bert_examples.md

 ## General notes and remarks to the results of the experiments
 * It is logical that the (finetuned/original) bert model fails for some of the samples that the rule-based and token-level classifier classified successfully.
 The reason for this are the context-sentences that are used for the annoy nearest neighbor search.
 It is entirely possible that the context sentences of an entity simply did not contain any sentence that was remotely similar to a query sentence, leading to a FN classification because a context-sentence of a different entity might me more similar.
 * Quite a few of new FN samples seem to be rather trivial cases that should easily be covered by the rule-based classifier
+* For most FN samples it seems like the suggested neares neighbor sentences are more similar to the query sentence in terms of length than context.
+  * Short query sentences usually get short neares neighbor sentences if no true similar sentence has been found.
+  * Note: this is not always the case
 * All experiments were done with the following settings:
   * SKIP_TRIVIAL_SAMPLES: False
   * SPLIT: val